 (Sporting Alert) — Two more bowl games are on the schedule on Friday, Jan.
 2. The schedule sees teams battling for the AT&T Cotton Bowl and the Discover Orange Bowl on the day.

-The first clash on the schedule sees No. 8 Missouri taking on No. 13for the Cotton Bowl, while the seventh-ranked Ohio State faces No. 12 Clemson in the Orange Bowl.
+The first clash on the schedule sees No. 8 Missouri taking on No. 13 Oklahoma State for the Cotton Bowl, while the seventh-ranked Ohio State faces No. 12 Clemson in the Orange Bowl.